 - invitations from Canadian hosts.

-Parent Super Visa Requirements in Canada
+Super Visa Canada Requirements

 - The overall economic and political also offer application.

-- Invitation letter from host.
+- Invitation letter from the host.

 - Prove Canadian medical coverage insurance (for at least 1 year).

 - Complete medical examination requirements.

 - Complete Name and Middle Name of Parents.